OMRON’s Health Management Declaration and related activities

-OMRON is promoting flexible work styles, and from 2010 has been taking measures such as setting no overtime days, and having five consecutive paid holidays.
+We at OMRON are promoting flexible work styles, and from 2010 have been taking measures such as setting no overtime days, and having five consecutive paid holidays.
 From 2015, we have been further developing these initiatives, launching the following measures;

 In order to make a reality the innovation driven by social needs as in the OMRON Principles, it is important that we create a work environment in which employees can have a good work-life balance, and enjoy their work.
 Looking forward, we will continue to make improvements in work styles.